Technology

 Therapeutic programs

-• Enhance cardiac muscle proliferation: For effective recovery after ischemia, cardiac muscle cells have insufficient regenerative capacity.
+Regeneration of cardiac tissue (i.e. repair or replace damaged cardiac tissue) after a heart attack holds major potential as a novel therapeutic strategy to restore the heart.
+Therapeutic candidates, currently developed by Summa, hold potential to enhance cardiac muscle proliferation: for effective recovery after ischemia, cardiac muscle cells have insufficient regenerative capacity.
 Our RNA-based therapies can stimulate the regeneration of cardiac muscle cells, helping them to repair damaged areas of the heart.
 This is crucial for restoring heart function.

 OUR PROJECTS